 Junior Achievement celebrated its 75th anniversary during calendar year 2015.
 In fiscal year 2014, Junior Achievement of Chicago began a campaign for its 75th anniversary in which the gifts were earmarked as an increase in the Board-designated endowment.
-During fiscal year 2015 and 2016 additional initiatives took place in order to reach the goal of impacting 75 Chicago Public Schools in one week.
-The celebration ended with the 75th-anniversary dinner in October 2015.
+During fiscal year 2016 and 2017, additional initiatives took place in order to reach the goal of impacting 75 Chicago Public Schools in one week.